Grilling Safety…What You Need to Know!

 Regardless of the type of grill, grease buildup can present an ignition hazard, so it is recommended to clean your grill and the trays below the grill thoroughly.

 • Gas Grills: Check the gas hose for leaks before each use.
 While many times you may be able to hear or smell a leak, you may also check by applying a light soap and water solution to the hose and looking for bubbles.
 Should you find or believe there to be a gas leak, turn off your gas tank and grill immediately.
 Do not move the grill.
 If the leak stops, have your grill serviced by a professional before using it again.
 If the leak does not stop, contact your local fire department.

 • Charcoal Grills: Charcoals should be disposed of in a metal container after they have already cooled completely.

 • In case of an emergency, call 911.

 • Recharge or replace your extinguisher after use.

 We hope you enjoy you're grill!
-Done safely, grilling can be one of the best ways to prepare a meal, and an incredibly sociable experience.
+Done safely, grilling can be one of the best ways to prepare a meal, and a great chance to catch up with family and friends.
 We certainly hope you won't have a flame up while grilling that results in damage, but if you do have a need for fire clean-up or any of our services, please Call Our Office and we will be happy to assist you.

 "We're Here for You" ®